Milo Yiannopoulos: Paedophilia and child sexual abuse

-Yiannopoulos subsequently held a press conference, at which he said he had been the victim of child abuse, and that his comments were a way to cope with it.
+Yiannopoulos subsequently held a press conference, at which he said he had been molested as a child, and that his comments were a way to cope with it.
 He declined to identify his abusers or discuss the incidents in any detail.
-He characterised his comments as the "usual blend of British sarcasm, provocation and gallows humour", and dismissed the allegation that he endorses child molestation.
+He characterised his comments as the "usual blend of British sarcasm, provocation and gallows humour", and denied condoning child sexual abuse.
 He alleged that the video had been edited to give a misleading impression, and stated, "I will not apologise for dealing with my life experiences in the best way that I can, which is humour.
 No one can tell me or anyone else who has lived through sexual abuse how to deal with those emotions.
 But I am sorry to other abuse victims if my own personal way of dealing with what happened to me has hurt you."
 In response to the controversy, Simon & Schuster cancelled its plans to publish his autobiography in June 2017.
 Media outlets reported on 20 February that Breitbart was considering terminating Yiannopoulos' contract as a result of the controversy.
 Yiannopoulos resigned from Breitbart on 21 February, reportedly under pressure to do so.

 Yiannopoulos was later criticised for attending Hollywood "boat parties" and "house parties" in which boys he described as "very young – very young" were sexually abused, but failing to report the abusers to the authorities or to identify them during an appearance on The Joe Rogan Experience.
 When asked about this by Ryan Lizza of New York magazine, Yiannopoulos said he "didn't check anyone's I.D.s." and that he "had no idea what the ages of any of those people at the parties were."
 He stated that when he said "very young" he was assuming that they were sixteen or seventeen.
-He reiterated that he doesn't "advocate for any illegal behavior" or excuse it.
-When, on 10 March, an additional video emerged in which he said on a 2015 episode of Gavin McInnes's show that child sexual abuse is "really not that big a deal.
-You can't let it ruin your life," Yiannopoulos was criticized for mocking child sexual abuse victims by calling them "whinging selfish brats" for "suddenly" remembering they were abused and "suddenly" deciding it was a problem 20 years after the abuse occurred.
-He also stated that a disproportionate number of paedophiles are homosexual.
+He reiterated that he does not "advocate for any illegal behavior" or excuse it.
+On 10 March, an additional video emerged in which he said on a 2015 episode of Gavin McInnes's show that child sexual abuse is "really not that big a deal.
+You can't let it ruin your life".
+He described victims as "whinging selfish brats" for "suddenly" remembering they were abused and deciding it was a problem 20 years after the abuse occurred.

-Violence against journalists
+On 5 August 2024, Yiannopoulos tweeted "At 13, I was raped by a priest.
+His name was Fr Michael.
+He died years ago.
+I said some stupid shit trying to make sense of it which was used against me in 2017.
+The idea that this translates to 'Milo is a pedo' is so warped & dark that anyone who says it is dead to me.
+Forever."